1jour1vin

 balanced

-"A remarkable aromatic balance with a delicious finish, the perfect wine for all your festive occasions!"
+“A remarkable balance of flavors with a delicious finish—the perfect wine for all your celebrations!”

-On the nose, Alliance Brut oscillates between vegetal, floral, and fruity notes.
-This champagne, both harmonious and indulgent, will immerse you in a world of fullness and generosity.
+On the nose, Alliance Brut offers a blend of vegetal, floral, and fruity notes.
+This champagne, both harmonious and rich, will transport you to a world of fullness and generosity.

 Buy your Colin Champagnes at the best price in a private sale!